draky-dev/docs/docs/intro.md

 ## Why draky?

-If you are not sold on `draky` yet, see the [basic tutorial](/docs/tutorials/basics), to see, what it's capable of.
+If you are not sold on `draky` yet, see the [What does draky solve?](/docs/other/what-draky-solves) page to see how it can help you.

 ## Requirements